Shradhak12/Behind-the-Click/index.md

 ### 🗺️ Scenario: A User Navigates to a Café in Traffic in Hubballi

 > A user opens Google Maps and searches for the quickest route to their favorite café.
 Maps instantly shows directions, live traffic, and nearby recommendations.
-But what powers this magic?
+What powers this magic?

-# 🧭 Step 1: Finding the Shortest Path
+# 🛠️ Step 1: Finding the Shortest Path
 Google Maps computes the **fastest route** using **Dijkstra’s**, **A\***, and **Bellman-Ford** algorithms.
 📄 [Details](6.html)

+- **Why Shortest Path Algorithms?**
+  They identify the fastest or shortest route through a weighted road network.

-# 🚦 Step 2: Live Traffic Integration
+# 🧠 Step 2: Live Traffic Integration

-Maps considers **real-time congestion** using **Dynamic Graphs** and **Real-Time A\*** updates.
+Maps adjusts the routes using real-time congestion data with **Dynamic Graphs** and **Real-Time A\*** updates.
 📄 [Details](7.html)

+- **Why Dynamic Graphs?**
+  They reflect changes in traffic conditions on the fly.

 # 🗃️ Step 3: Grouping Nearby Places

-Maps uses **clustering** (DBSCAN, K-Means, DSU) to group similar POIs.
+Nearby POIs are grouped using **DBSCAN**, **K-Means**, and **Disjoint Set Union (DSU)** for user-friendly results.
 📄 [Details](8.html)

+- **Why Clustering?**
+  Clusters make map exploration simpler and faster for users.

-# 📍 Step 4: Regional Mapping and Boundaries
+# 📍 Step 4: Mapping Regional Boundaries

-Neighborhood outlines, park boundaries, and contours are visualized using **Convex Hull** and **K-D Trees**.
+Boundaries are drawn using **Convex Hull** and **K-D Trees** to build efficient geospatial data structures.
 📄 [Details](9.html)

+- **Why Spatial Structures?**
+  Help in rendering fast and accurate region outlines.

 # ✅ Final Outcome
 - Optimal route suggestions
 - Real-time traffic-aware updates
 - Grouped POIs